TinyPedal/TinyPedal/README.md

 Note, if `Plugins` folder is missing from game folder, you will have to manually create this `Plugins` folder.

-This plugin also comes with some of the popular rF2/LMU Apps, check corresponding game's plugins folder first to see if it was installed already.
+Some popular rF2/LMU Apps may also have this plugin pre-installed, check corresponding game's plugins folder first to see if it was installed already.

-In-game setup:

-1. Set game display mode to `Borderless` or `Windowed` mode. `Fullscreen` mode is not supported.

-2. Enable shared memory map plugin:
+Enable plugin in game:

-    For `rFactor 2`, in game `Settings` -> `Gameplay` page, find `Plugins` section and toggle on `rFactor2SharedMemoryMapPlugin64.dll`.
+- For `rFactor 2`, in game `Settings` -> `Gameplay` page, find `Plugins` section and toggle on `rFactor2SharedMemoryMapPlugin64.dll`.

-    For `Le Mans Ultimate`, user may have to manually enable plugin by editing `CustomPluginVariables.JSON` file (set `" Enabled"` value to `1` ) under `Le Mans Ultimate\UserData\player` folder.
+- For `Le Mans Ultimate`, user may have to manually enable plugin by editing `CustomPluginVariables.JSON` file (set `" Enabled"` value to `1` ) under `Le Mans Ultimate\UserData\player` folder.

 After plugin enabled, must `restart game` to take effect.

 Note, if game cannot generate `rFactor2SharedMemoryMapPlugin64.dll` entry in `CustomPluginVariables.JSON` file, make sure `VC12 (Visual C++ 2013) runtime` is installed, which can be found in game's `Support\Runtimes` folder.

 ## Quick Start

-**Important:** make sure required plugins are installed as mentioned in [Requirements](#requirements) section.
+**Important:** make sure required plugins for specific game are installed as mentioned in [Requirements](#requirements) section.

 1. Download latest TinyPedal version from [Releases](https://github.com/TinyPedal/TinyPedal/releases) page, extract it into a clean folder, and run `tinypedal.exe`.
 Note, DO NOT extract TinyPedal into `system` or `game` folder, such as `Program Files` or `rFactor 2` folder, otherwise it may fail to run.